-Fees paid to the Responsible Entity and its associates out of Fund property during the year are disclosed in Note 13 to the financial statements.
+Fees paid to the Responsible Entity and its associates out of Fund's property during the year are disclosed in Note 14 of the financial statements.

 No fees were paid out of Fund property to the directors of the Responsible Entity during the year.